 An article from the American Academy of Pediatrics provides insight as to why children suffer so much when exposed to air pollution.
 According to a study cited in the article, when a child is born they only have 20% of their alveoli, while the remaining 80% are formed after birth.
 Alveoli are the tiny sacs in the lungs that allow for gaseous exchange between the lungs and the blood stream.
 Essentially, they are the last spot before oxygen is pumped from the lungs to the bloodstream.
 Development of the alveoli is still taking place at birth and will continue to take place for years.
 However, during the time directly after birth, the development is particularly susceptible to damage.

 There is also increased danger from outdoor air pollution due to the general nature of childhood.
 Children, compared to adults, spend more time outside playing, increasing exposure to harmful outdoor chemicals, such as smoke, car exhaust, and industrial pollution.
 Because of more time outside, as well as their physical anatomy, children are more vulnerable to the harms of “criteria air pollutants,” a group classified by the EPA to include particulate matter, carbon monoxide, nitrogen dioxide, and more.

-For these reasons and more, it’s crucial that everyone does their part to control outdoor air pollution and reduce symptoms among vulnerable children.
+For these reasons and more, it’s crucial that everyone does their part to keep outdoor air pollution levels in check and reduce health effects caused by air pollution among vulnerable children.